laravel-notification-channels/46elks/README.md

 ``flash()`` Will set the message type to flash.
 Will not endup in sms inbox.
 See [This tweet](https://twitter.com/46elks/status/583183559420178432) to find out how it looks on an iphone.

-``dryrun()`` Enable when you want to verify your API request without actually sending an SMS to a mobile phone.
+``dry()`` Enable when you want to verify your API request without actually sending an SMS to a mobile phone.
             No SMS message will be sent when this is enabled.
+To be able inspect a dry() request you need to send your message to +4670000000 then you can inspect it at [https://46elks.com/logs](https://46elks.com/logs)

 ``whendelivered('http://localhost')`` This webhook URL will receive a POST request every time the delivery status changes.